 From 1928 Corenno Plinio became part of the Municipality of Dervio.

-It can be said that the castle is the last bastion of a fully fortified country: those who wanted to conquer Corenno from the lake (the only access route in ancient times) was facing a village built on a rocky spur, with steep streets and narrow, sturdy doors and connected by long stairways carved into the rock, with the houses superimposed on each other without windows.
-A castle enclosure where the population took refuge waiting for the fury of the enemy to take off.
+The castle formed the nucleus through which the town of Corenno developed with the characteristic streets carved into the rock.
+The Castle of Corenno Plinio was the last bastion of a completely fortified village.
+Indeed, those who wanted to conquer Corenno faced a village built on a rocky outcrop, with steep and narrow streets, with the houses superimposed on each other without windows.
+A fenced castle where the population took refuge waiting for the enemy’s fury to boil.

 Church of St. Thomas Beckett

 Near the castle, on the square, you can find the wonderful church dedicated to the bishop of Canterbury, St. Thomas Beckett, brutally killed by the assassins of King Edward II of England.
 This architectural work boasts numerous frescoes dating back to the Lombard school.
 On the sides of the main entrance stand the tomb monuments of the Andreani family, feudal lords of Corenno.
 The heraldic coat of arms of the family, is found repeated inside the church, to remember the strong bond of the Andreani in Corenno.Google Maps